 The size and composition of the Board are reviewed from time to time by the NC to ensure that the size of the Board is conducive to effective discussions and decision making.
-The Board has examined its size and is of the view that the current Board size of five Directors of which two are Independent Directors and one is Non-Executive Director, is appropriate and effective, taking into account the nature and scope of the Group's operations.
+After taking into accounts of the retirement of Mr Soh Beng Keng and Mr Sim Yong Chan, the Board has examined its size and is of the view that the Board size of six (6) Directors of which two (2) are Independent Directors and two (2) are Non-Executive Director, is appropriate and effective, taking into account the nature and scope of the Group's operations.